Deploying mytoken with docker swarm¶

 Setting up Docker¶

-We need a rather up-to-date docker installation (version 20.10.7
+We need a rather up-to-date docker installation (version 20.10.7 is enough) and also docker-compose.

 Enable docker swarm: